wbyoung/jsi/_posts/00-05-03-ajax-rest-notes.md

 date: 2014-06-11 00:00:00
 ---

+TODO: Address same origin policy to allow the first AJAX example to work with Chrome (and future browsers).
+This may require putting up a service (possibly on Heroku) that allows requests from any origin.

 ## History

 We'll talk about Gmail and the _Web 2.0_ revolution.
 This was the start of